Wout Weghorst: Burnley

-Loan to Beşiktaş
+Burnley ended the 2021–22 season in 18th place, resulting in relegation to the EFL Championship, with Weghorst registering only two goals from 20 appearances.

+Loans to Beşiktaş, Manchester United and TSG Hoffenheim

 On 5 July 2022, Weghorst signed for Süper Lig club Beşiktaş on loan until the end of the 2022–23 season.
-He made his Süper Lig debut on 6 August in a 1–0 home win against Kayserispor.
-He scored his first league goal on 21 August, with the opening goal against Fatih Karagümrük in a 4–1 win for Beşiktaş.
+He made his Süper Lig debut on 6 August in a 1–0 home win against Kayserispor and scored his first league goal on 21 August, with the opening goal against Fatih Karagümrük in a 4–1 win for Beşiktaş.
 On 7 January 2023, he scored a goal in his last match for Beşiktaş which ended in a 2–1 victory over Kasımpaşa.

-Loan to Manchester United

-His loan to Beşiktaş was cancelled in January 2023, ahead of a loan to Manchester United, with a £3 million loan fee being split between Burnley and Beşiktaş.
-On 13 January, Weghorst signed for United on loan until the end of the season, as part of a transfer merry-go-round involving United, Beşiktaş and Al Nassr for Weghorst, Vincent Aboubakar and Cristiano Ronaldo.
+His loan to Beşiktaş was cancelled in January ahead of a loan to Manchester United, with a £3 million loan fee being split between Burnley and Beşiktaş.
+On 13 January, Weghorst signed for United on loan until the end of the season.
 He was given the number 27 shirt most recently worn by Alex Telles.
 On 18 January, he made his debut by starting in a 1–1 away draw against Crystal Palace.

 On 25 January, he scored his first goal for United in a 3–0 away win over Nottingham Forest in the EFL Cup semi-final first leg.
-On 26 February, he played in the 2023 EFL Cup final and assisted Marcus Rashford for United’s second goal of the match in their 2–0 victory over Newcastle United.
+On 26 February, he played in the 2023 EFL Cup final and assisted Marcus Rashford for United's second goal of the match in their 2–0 victory over Newcastle United.
 It was the first time in his career that he had won a trophy.
 On 9 March, he scored his first goal at Old Trafford in a 4–1 win against Real Betis in the Europa League round of 16.

+On 9 August 2023, he joined TSG Hoffenheim on a season-long loan.
+During his spell in Hoffenheim, Weghorst scored seven goals from 28 Bundesliga matches.

+Return to Burnley

+On 21 May 2024, Burnley said the player would be returning once the loan ended.
+He made his EFL Championship debut as a substitute for Lyle Foster in Burnley's opening game of the 2024–25 season, a 4–1 win over Luton Town on 12 August; it was his first appearance for the club in over two years.

+Ajax

+On 29 August 2024, Weghorst joined Eredivisie club Ajax on two-year deal.

+On 6 October 2024, Weghorst scored his first goal for Ajax, scoring in injury time in a 3–1 victory over Groningen.

 International career

-Weghorst made his debut for the Netherlands under-21 team on 14 October 2014, scoring against Portugal in a 5–4 defeat.
-This was his only appearance for the under-21 team.
+Youth

+On 3 October 2014, Weghorst was called up to the Netherlands under-21 team for the first time for their two-legged 2015 UEFA European Under-21 Championship qualification play-off against Portugal.
+He made his first and only appearance for the Jong Oranje in the second leg, scoring the team's first goal and winning a penalty kick converted by Nathan Aké for their fourth in a 5–4 defeat.